 How can you use the Junior ISA allowance?

 You can use your child’s Junior ISA allowance by investing into a stocks and shares Junior ISA, or saving into a cash Junior ISA.
-Alternatively, you can also choose to put money into both types of Junior ISA in the same tax year, as long as you do not exceed the overall allowance.
+Alternatively, you can also choose to put money into both types of Junior ISA in the same tax year, as long as you do not exceed the overall junior ISA limit of £9,000.

-E.g. you can invest £6,000 in a stocks and shares Junior ISA and £3,000 in a cash Junior ISA tax-efficiently.
+For example, you can invest £6,000 in a stocks and shares Junior ISA and £3,000 in a cash Junior ISA in the same financial year tax-efficiently, without exceeding the total limit of £9,000.

 Are there any Junior ISA rules I should know?